AliSot2000/CSSMALG/code/Parsing/README.md

 ### General

 The `Parser.php` is here to generate data for the simulation.
 With an API request using Overpass API we retrieve data from OSM.
 It gets parsed and cleaned.
 Afterwards it gets saved to `mapExport.tsim` in the data folder.
 The JSON is formatted according to the specifications in `map-input-json-spec.md`.
+The data directory is not included due to the size of the generated data.
+However it is generated when `main-php` is run.

 After generating the map data, `AgentGenerator.php` is called and generates different agent files to run on this map based on a few assumptions noted in [Assumptions](#assumptions).
 In the `data` directory, there are several subdirectories where data is stored.
 For more on this, see [Code Structure](#code-structure).
 The generated files follow the format given in  `agents-input-json-spec.md`.